davidmreed/davidmreed.github.io/_posts/2018-07-23-testing-chatter-apex-without-seealldata-true.md

 > Most Chatter in Apex methods require access to real organization data, and fail unless used in test methods marked `@IsTest(SeeAllData=true)`.

-While a few Connect API methods provide dedicated `setTest...()`-style methods to supply standardized data, others simply cannot be called at all in test context without the `seeAllData=true` annotation - something all good Apex programmers avoid like the plague!
+While some Connect API methods provide dedicated `setTest...()`-style methods to supply standardized data, others simply cannot be called at all in test context without the `seeAllData=true` annotation - something all good Apex programmers avoid like the plague!

 In some very simple cases, it may be enough to guard a Connect API call with `if (!Test.isRunningTest()) { }`.
 If used as a one-liner, it'll even still receive code coverage.
 But, of course, this abrogates our duty to validate code behavior in our unit tests.
-To do that, we need to apply dependency injection so that we can see what our code under test is doing, without actually invoking the Connect API.
+To do that, we need to apply dependency injection so that we can see what our code under test is doing *without* actually invoking the Connect API.

 Here's a simple and very explicit example.
-Note that I'm not using a mocking library or `StubProvider` here.
-This is a simple example, but I often prefer in real code that's not too complex to use this explicit pattern as well.
+Note that I'm not using a mocking library or `StubProvider` here, but hand-building a mock for this situation.
+For simple needs in environments that don't use a pervasive mocking framework, I like this explicit model because it's direct and easy to follow.

 The outer class `PostsToChatter` represents our class that calls the Connect API.